menu

 Living in Brookline

 Brookline is a larger medium-sized town located in the state of Massachusetts.
-With a population of 62,535 people and 15 associated neighborhoods, Brookline is the 18th largest community in Massachusetts.
-Brookline has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 62,962 people and 15 associated neighborhoods, Brookline is the 18th largest community in Massachusetts.
+Brookline has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Brookline home prices are not only among the most expensive in Massachusetts, but Brookline real estate also consistently ranks among the most expensive in America.